rwth-iat/rte/README.md

 Due to the required build metadata for code generation an compilation, OV libraries must be compiled in a single CMake project with all their OV library dependencies, including the OV core libraries in this repository.
 This means, that the sources of library dependencies must be added as a subdirectory of the custom library project (preferably as a Git submodule).
 As an alternative, the CMake build metadata can be imported from another project's build tree, which uses `export(EXPORT …)`.
-This allows to build dependency projects (like the OV core libraries) first and use `find_package()` in the depedent project's `CMakeLists.txt` for using the required build metadata, sources and build artifacts.
+This allows to build dependency projects (like the OV core libraries) first and use `find_package()` in the dependent project's `CMakeLists.txt` for using the required build metadata, sources and build artifacts.

 To allow reusing of custom OV libraries in different application scenarios, we propose implementing them in separate "library projects" that can then be used as a dependency in application-specific projects.
 Application-specific projects can then include all the required library projects as well as this `rte` repository subdirectories (Git submodules) to build the runtime environment and all required libraries in a single build step.
 To allow any combination of library projects in an application-specific project, library projects should **not** include the `rte` core project.
 Instead they should use the `find_package()` import method, as described above, to be build independently.

-A lot of the standard OV libraries, previously packaged as "addonlibs" in this repository are now provided in separate library projects:
-- [rte_fblib](https://github.com/acplt/rte_fblib) provides several generic and special function block libraries
-- [rte_field](https://github.com/acplt/rte_field) provides OV/FB libraries for field device connection
-- [rte_misc](https://github.com/acplt/rte_misc) provides miscellaneous helper libraries

-The libraries for creating AssetAdministrationShells in ACPLT/RTE, originally from the openAAS project, have been moved to an application-specific project: [rte_project_openaas](https://github.com/acplt/rte_project_openaas),

 #### Application-specific project

-An example of an application-specific project can be found in a separate Git repository on GitHub: https://github.com/acplt/rte_example_project
 According to the description above, the structure of a library project should look like this:

 ```txt